banool/aptos_api_dart/DEV_README.md

 # Aptos API

 ## Generating
-First, make sure you have `openapi-generator`, at least as new as 5.4.0.

 To generate the code in this repo, you just need to run this:
 ```
 ./generate_from_openapi.sh